kmcculloch/imgsvc/README.md

 `image` must match the name of one of the images in the `originals` folder (`chain.jpg`, `city.jpg` or `trail.jpg`).

+The application features some basic validation and error handling; feel free to muck around with the path arguments to see how it behaves.

 ## Development

 To enable real-time code editing and error reporting, run: